-c.
-Project Implementation.
-Grantee shall complete acquisition of the Property by no later than d.
+d.
 Conservation Easement.
-Grantee shall execute that certain agreement entitled "Deed and Agreement by and between and the Sonoma County Agricultural Preservation and Open Space District Conveying a Conservation Easement", by which Grantee will convey a conservation easement to the District protecting the of the Property ("Conservation Easement").
-MATCHING GRANT PROGRAM 2022 e.
+Grantee shall execute that certain agreement entitled "Deed and Agreement by and between \\\\\\\ and the Sonoma County Agricultural Preservation and Open Space District Conveying a Conservation Easement", by which Grantee will convey a conservation easement to the District protecting the [conservation values] of the Property ("Conservation Easement").

+e.
 Recreation Conservation Covenant.
 Grantee shall execute that certain agreement entitled "Recreation Conservation Covenant," by which Grantee accepts the affirmative obligation to use, operate and maintain the Property for low-intensity public outdoor recreation ("Recreation Covenant") in perpetuity.